siraben/nix-challenges/README.md

 etc.).
 Solutions will be provided, so if you get stuck you'll be able to see how it works.

+This project is **not** aimed at teaching you Nix, for that, see the resources linked above.
+However, I'll provide as much comments as necessary to help those who may not be very familiar with Nix follow along.

 ## The Levels
 - Level 0: Hello world C program
 - Level 1: GNU Hello